May 25, 2023

 As a former APA president and longtime volunteer leader, I'm deeply committed to ensuring this intentional approach to designing a strong pipeline of leaders takes our association — and the profession — into the future.

 Do you want to impact the future of leadership and governance at APA?
-There are many opportunities for current leaders to learn more about these efforts in the coming months, including an information session, leader survey, and town hall.
 Anyone interested in this work is welcome to submit questions and feedback to firstname.lastname@example.org.